-For 2019, the Authority budgeted revenues of \$404 million.
-This represents an 8% increase over the 2018 budgeted revenues of \$374 million, reflecting growth in container volumes and an increase in channel development revenues (primarily dredge management placement fees and leases of submerged lands).
-Non-operating revenues in 2019 reflect an expected increase in federal grant reimbursements and reduced interest income as well as reduced income from FEMA due to Hurricane Ike.
-Total expenses are budgeted at \$307 million, an 8% increase versus the prior year, due primarily to higher terminal operating and union labor resulting from increased volumes, as well as depreciation and amortization and general and administrative expenses.
-Excluding revenues and expenses related to property taxes, the Authority projects net income of \$97 million for 2019 or 8% higher than the 2018 budget.
-The Authority expects to generate cash flows of over \$171 million in 2019.
+For 2020, the Authority budgeted revenues of \$437 million.
+This represents an 8% increase over the 2019 budgeted revenues of \$404 million, reflecting growth in container volumes and an increase in channel development revenues (primarily leases of submerged lands).
+Budgeted nonoperating revenues in 2020 reflect an expected increase in federal grant reimbursements and reduced interest income.
+Total expenses are budgeted at \$333 million, a 9% increase versus the prior year, due primarily to higher terminal operating and labor costs resulting from increased volumes, as well as depreciation and amortization, and general and administrative expenses.
+Excluding revenues and expenses related to property tax-supported debt and collection, the Authority projects net income of \$103 million for 2020 or 7% higher than the 2019 budget.
+The Authority also expects to generate cash flows of over \$183 million in 2020.

-During 2018, the Authority invested \$118 million in capital improvements, funded primarily from the Authority's general fund and in part from grant monies received from federal and other governmental programs.
+During 2019, the Authority invested \$255 million in capital improvements, funded primarily from the Authority's general fund and in part from grant monies received from federal and other governmental programs.

-In 2019, the Authority expects to commit \$287 million for various capital projects.
-Approximately \$223 million will be allocated to its container terminals for continuing development of Bayport and modernization at BCT, while \$20 million is designated for channel development projects, and another \$19 million relates to improvements at the general cargo and bulk terminals in the Turning Basin Terminal.
-The remaining 2019 capital budget funds will be used for railroad improvements, port security, building renovations and information technology.
+In 2020, the Authority expects to commit \$232 million for various capital projects.
+Approximately \$136 million will be allocated to its container terminals for continuing development of Bayport and modernization at BCT, while \$29 million is designated for channel development projects, and another \$24 million relates to improvements at the general cargo and bulk terminals in the Turning Basin Terminal.
+The remaining 2020 capital budget funds will be used for railroad improvements, port security, building renovations and information technology.